How to Repot Spider Plants in 5 Easy Steps

 Contents

-Spider plants have been a houseplant staple since the 1960s and 70s, appreciated for their overflowing appearance and ease of care.
-To keep them looking as lush and healthy as the day you bought them, there are a few essential care tasks that can’t be skipped, including repotting.
+Spider plants have been a houseplant staple since the 1970s, loved for their cascading foliage and easygoing nature.
+To keep yours looking just as lush and vibrant as the day you brought it home, a few basic care tasks are essential, including repotting.

 Signs Your Plant Needs Repotting

 Spider plants grow relatively quickly to fill out their existing containers.
-They also like being a little pot-bound as this encourages them to push out more flowers and pups.
-But if they become so overgrown that the roots circle each other and have no more space to grow, it’s time to consider repotting.
+They also like being a little pot-bound, as this encourages them to push out more pups.
+But if they become so overgrown that the roots circle each other, it’s time to consider repotting.

 Cramped Roots